iamNoah1/goboys/readme.md

         * Cowboys need to be single applications as they need to have APIs
         * Orchestrator knows the health state, let's ask him
     * Orchestrator is actually the wrong name, it is more a referee
+    * Not the referee should recognize when the battle is over, but the last standing cowboy
-* While Coding
+* Insights While Coding
-    * While http and file store might be the simplest approach, I was thinking of
+    * While http and file store might be the simplest approach, I was thinking of maybe when we use messaging, we don't to ask the referee who is still there to battle.
+Instead we can just shoot, and the first cowboy who reads the message, is the one that got shot.
+I mean it does not reflect how it works in reality, but it solves the problem.
+One cowboy shoots another one, randomly.
 * Concept
     * We have two components, referee and cowboy, where at we have 1 referee and several cowboys
     * Both reside in different folders